winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 }
 ```

-Inside `Signpost`, I'm all of the native regions of the flowers passed to the signpost, de-duplicating them, and embedding them into a friendly message.
+Inside `Signpost`, I'm collecting all of the native regions of the flowers passed to the signpost, de-duplicating them, and embedding them into a friendly message.

 Finally, I'll write some client code that tries using the signpost with some flowers: